 This document assumes the reader is familiar with the following document:

 - A node is a participant in an Interledger network.
 It may be a connector, a sender or a receiver.

-- A payment is sending value from one to another but it doesn't mean settled necessarily that is explained below.
+- A payment is sending value from one to another but it doesn't necessarily mean settled, as is explained below.
 In the Interledger network, a payment could mean a node-to-node payment or an end-to-end payment.

 - A node-to-node payment means the intention of transferring value of a node (a connector, an endpoint sender, or an endpoint receiver) to another node which is directly connected to the sender node.

 - An end-to-end payment means the intention of transferring value of an endpoint sender to an endpoint receiver.